 Black Hat Hackers

 As the name suggests, this group is less interested in purely monetary rewards than in the visceral thrills of inciting fear, terror, mayhem, chaos, and even bloodshed.
-The attack could be motivated by social, religious, political, or other ideological beliefs, and that is a reason cyberterrorism is so difficult to defense against.
-The threat could be anything and directed at any one at any time.
-The world runs on software and the goal of the cyber terrorist is to forcibly bring the world — or at least critical parts of it — to a crashing halt.
+The attack could be motivated by social, religious, political, or other ideological beliefs, and that is a reason cyberterrorism is so difficult to defend against.
+The threat could be anything and directed at anyone at any time.
+The world runs on software and the goal of the cyber-terrorist is to forcibly bring the world — or at least critical parts of it — to a crashing halt.
 The self-aggrandizing image of the cyberterrorist as all-powerful is directly proportional to his demonstrating his adversary’s weakness.

 Experts tell us to imagine a Pearl Harbor attack only digital.
-The target could be anything: a military, law enforcement or other high-ranking intelligence or security agency; telecommunications, power grids, air control systems, airport and harbor, bridge and tunnel facilities, and so on.
-The basics of a nation state attack are that it is originated and executed by entities working for and with the approval of a government essentially against another government.
-The FBI accused North Korea, for instance, for the massive email hack of Sony Pictures Entertainment a couple of years back, and this year Russia is suspected of being behind the hacks that embarrassed the Democratic National Party on the even of its convention.
+The target could be anything: a military, law enforcement or other high-ranking intelligence or security agency; telecommunications, power grids, air control systems, airport and harbour, bridge and tunnel facilities, and so on.
+The basics of a nation-state attack are that it is originated and executed by entities working for and with the approval of a government essentially against another government.
+The FBI accused North Korea, for instance, for the massive email hack of Sony Pictures Entertainment a couple of years back, and this year Russia is suspected of being behind the hacks that embarrassed the Democratic National Party on the eve of its convention.

 Hacker meets activist.
 Pretty much any individual or group that uses the Internet to digitally avenge a business, institution, or government entity for what it perceives to be an unfair, unjust, ethical or moral or economic activity or position.
 The great news for the hacktivist and his ideological fellow travellers is that hacking can create a massive amount of chaos for a modest investment and basically from a remote and protected “sitting position.”